All Products

 Valid values:

-• latest-offset: Does not scan historical full data on the first startup.
-It starts reading from the end of the Binlog (the latest Binlog position), meaning it only reads the latest changes made after the connector starts.
+• latest-offset: Does not scan historical data on the first startup.
+It starts reading from the end of the Binlog, which means it reads only the latest changes made after the connector starts.

-• earliest-offset: Does not scan historical full data.
-It starts reading from the earliest available Binlog position.
+• earliest-offset: Does not scan historical data.
+It starts reading from the earliest available Binlog.

-• timestamp: Does not scan historical full data.
+• timestamp: Does not scan historical data.
 It starts reading the Binlog from a specified timestamp.
-The timestamp is specified by scan.startup.timestamp-millis in milliseconds.
+The timestamp is specified by the scan.startup.timestamp-millis parameter in milliseconds.

 Important

-When using the earliest-offset, specific-offset, or timestamp startup modes, ensure that the schema of the corresponding table does not change between the specified Binlog consumption position and the job startup time.
-This avoids errors caused by schema differences.
+If you use the earliest-offset, specific-offset, or timestamp startup mode, make sure that the schema of the corresponding table does not change between the specified Binlog consumption position and the job startup time.
+This prevents errors caused by schema differences.

 scan.startup.specific-offset.file

-The Binlog filename for the start offset when using the specific offset mode.
+The Binlog filename for the start offset when using the specific offset startup mode.

 No